How Much Can You Borrow for a Mortgage: A Guide for First-Time Borrowers

 When it comes to mortgages, the amounts that lenders generally offer come with monthly loan payments (including everything from the principal to interest and homeowners insurance) that don’t exceed 28% of your gross monthly income.

-But if you’re asking yourself, how much can I borrow for a mortgage based on my income, there are a few other factors you should consider.
+There are also a few other factors you should consider.
 For instance, if you have a decent salary coupled with an excellent credit score, you may get a better deal.

 While every lender has its own criteria for determining the eligibility for applicants, there are some common denominators.
 Aside from your income qualification for a mortgage, lenders check the debt-to-income ratio (DTI), which includes your outstanding loans.
 If your DTI is high, you might not be able to get the mortgage you want.